Skip to content

 Expected Usage

-Because the factory is based on the Bag class properties, you will typically create and customize the Bag value object, and then create the factory.
+Because the factory is based on the Bag class properties, you will typically create and customize the Bag value object, and then create the factory and add docs.
 To do this, you would follow these steps:

 1. Create the Bag class (optionally, with a collection):